gogins/csound-extended/README.md

 3. A port of the algorithmic composition program CMask by Andre Bartetzki to WebAssembly and to a Linux Csound plugin opcode.

+4. The Lua opcodes for running Lua code inside a Csound performance by means of an embedded LuaJIT runtime.

-4. Csound for Android, almost all features of Csound in an Android app that also integrates Csound with HTML5.
+5. Csound for Android, almost all features of Csound in an Android app that also integrates Csound with HTML5.
 Please note, dependencies of Csound for Android are fetched from the core Csound repository, and rebuilt using the Android NDK.

-5. Csound for WebAssembly, almost all features of Csound as a WebAssembly module that will run Csound from a JavaScript interface in any current Web browser.
+6. Csound for WebAssembly, almost all features of Csound as a WebAssembly module that will run Csound from a JavaScript interface in any current Web browser.
 This version includes useful plugin opcodes statically linked.
 Some live examples run from [here](https://github.com/gogins/csound-extended/tree/develop/docs).

-6. Silencio, a JavaScript algorithmic composition library designed to work with all Csound/HTML5 environments.
+7. Silencio, a JavaScript algorithmic composition library designed to work with all Csound/HTML5 environments.

-7. An online _playable_ version of the [_**Csound Reference Manual**_](https://gogins.github.io/csound-extended/html/indexframes.html).
+8. An online _playable_ version of the [_**Csound Reference Manual**_](https://gogins.github.io/csound-extended/html/indexframes.html).

-8. nudruz, a Common Lisp library for algorithmic composition by Drew Krause, hosted here with his permission.
+9. nudruz, a Common Lisp library for algorithmic composition by Drew Krause, hosted here with his permission.
 This is based upon and includes the Common Music library for algorithmic composition and the Fomus library for automatically notating generated scores.